-Below is a table that will summarize visits for the next 10 years.
+Below is a table that will summarize visits for 5-10 years.

-Visit That will be done at each visit Yearly visits years 6-15 when gene therapy product is found in your blood Medical history, Physical exam, list of medications Blood Tests (2 tablespoons): to evaluate your health status and to determine if the gene therapy product is in your body.
-Yearly visits until there is no gene therapy product found in your blood.
-Yearly contact for years 6- 15 once there is no gene therapy product found in your blood You will be contacted annually for up to 15 years after your first infusion of the gene therapy product.
-Contact may occur by mail, phone, email or through your physician.
+Visit That will be done at each visit Yearly contact for years 5- 10 once there is no study • You will be contacted annually for up to 10 years after your first infusion of the study drug. drug found in your blood at the year 4 visit Contact may occur by mail, phone, email or through your physician.
 At each contact, you will be asked to complete a short survey regarding your health.